basvdlei/podrunnersh/README.md

 manageable.
 When running custom container images on [Silverblue](https://silverblue.fedoraproject.org/) some common cases like having a transparent home directory, exposing ssh-agent, etc. often return.
-This wrapper script provides convenient options to start containers with these cases.
+This wrapper script provides convenient options to start containers with the arguments needed to enable these cases.

 ## Usage